weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

 This applies to all WCS users
 :::

-If you are a Weaviate Cloud Services (WCS) user, WCS is the token provider by default, and no further configuration is required from the Weaviate side as the token issuer or the resource.
+If you are a Weaviate Cloud Services (WCS) user, WCS is set up as the token issuer by default, and no further configuration is required regarding the token issuer or the resource.

-In this case, we recommend that you use the "Resource Owner Password Flow" method with your preferred client library.
+In this case, we recommend that you use the "Resource Owner Password Flow" method with your preferred client library for client-side authentication.
 Please refer to the relevant `WCS authentication` section below:

 - [Python](../client-libraries/python.md#wcs-authentication)
 - [JavaScript](../client-libraries/javascript.md#wcs-authentication)